-Throughout the academic year there will be events and opportunities for involvement in experiences related to the book and themes related to it.
-Examples of events include: faculty and community lecture series, community service opportunities and book discussions.
+Throughout the academic year there are events and opportunities for involvement in experiences related to the book and themes related to it.
+Examples include: faculty and community lecture series, community service opportunities and book discussions.
 Visit this page for ongoing updates to our schedule of events.

 Let Us Catch you Reading!

 Win Prizes!
-If we see you with your book on Welcome Weekend, you can win a prize or be entered in a drawing for a Kindle!
+If we see you with your book during Huskies First Four: Days, you can win a prize or be entered in a drawing for a Kindle!
 Or Tweet us a picture of yourself reading this summer. #HuskiesRead

 1st Year Seminar Meetings (Common Reading Program activity)

 In the morning at various locations on and near campus participate in service projects.
 In the afternoon come to Live Local!
 A local music and food celebration will take place in Barden Park.
 Performances run 4-7:30 p.m.
 Co-sponsored by KVSC 88.1 FM.

 "What is the Good Food Revolution?"
 Dr. Tracy Ore talks about the 2016-17 selection "The Good Food Revolution," by Will Allen.